How to Promote a Kickstarter Project (12 Proven Tips for 2026)

 Your email list is another powerful tool for promoting your Kickstarter campaign.
 The people on your list chose to be there, so they’ll be interested in what you have to say.

-For example, you can send a prelaunch email before the campaign starts, send updates about essential campaign milestones, thank backers for supporting you, celebrate reaching your campaign goal, and more.
+You can send a prelaunch email before the campaign starts, send updates about essential campaign milestones, thank backers for supporting you, celebrate reaching your funding goal, and more.

 Take this example from Misc Goods Co: